-Culture Holidays 12 Eco-Friendly Alternatives to Wrapping Paper By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Updated May 07, 2020 Treehugger / Sanja Kostic Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Look around your house and you'll discover all kinds of ways to wrap presents beautifully with less waste.
+Culture Holidays 12 Eco-Friendly Alternatives to Wrapping Paper By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Updated May 7, 2020 Treehugger / Sanja Kostic Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Look around your house and you'll discover all kinds of ways to wrap presents beautifully with less waste.
 A friend messaged me last week to ask about green alternatives to wrapping paper.
 "I haven’t wrapped anything yet and refuse to buy paper," she wrote.
 "I thought of old newspaper, but it is ugly, and brown paper bags are still wasteful.
 I might have to use an old newspaper and tell the kids Santa made a conscious choice this year not to waste."
 It got me thinking because I'm facing the same dilemma.
 I have used up all the old rolls of wrapping paper that were left behind in the house we bought and have worked my way through the boxes of old wrapping supplies that I've stockpiled over the years.
 We're down to almost nothing and I, too, haven't wrapped a single present yet.
 My friend's concerns about replacing wrapping paper with brown paper are valid.
 It is wasteful, although brown/kraft paper is easier to recycle than shiny colored wrapping paper (which is usually non-recyclable).
 So if you have to choose between the two, I'd say go for the brown paper.
 But what other options exist?
 Here are some ideas, based on Internet research, conversations with friends, and ideas of my own.
 The key to success, of course, is planning in advance.
 1. Fabric Treehugger / Sanja Kostic You can do a lot with fabric.
 Think scarves, tea towels, handkerchiefs, large napkins, all of which can serve as a bonus gift.
 Many of these can be found at very little cost at a thrift store.
 If the piece of cloth is big enough, use a funky furoshiki-style knot to fasten it.
 Look, even Marie Kondo's doing it!
 2. Old Maps and Newspapers Treehugger / Sanja Kostic My uncle used to have a huge collection of old National Geographic magazines and each one seemed to come with a map.
 Now when I think about it, those would make fantastic wrappings for gifts.
 They're out of date, not really used anymore, and have that beautiful vintage look that everyone's going so crazy for on Instagram these days.
 3. Other Papers Treehugger / Sanja Kostic Parchment paper is light and white, yet opaque enough that a person wouldn't be able to see through to the gift.
 Tape does not stick to it easily, so you can salvage the paper post-unwrapping and reuse it for baking.
 Wax paper could do the job, too.
 As much as possible, reuse paper you already have, like used envelopes in different sizes or brown paper bags (they really can look lovely!).
 4. Jars, Tins, Pouches, and Dust Bags Treehugger / Sanja Kostic See if you skip the wrapping paper altogether and put your gift in an alternative form of packaging – a reusable container or bag that hides the contents from view without any waste, but still delivers a feeling of anticipation.
 Lush's shampoo bar tins come to mind, as do cute little zippered makeup bags and the dust bags that fancy shoes come in.
 5. Old Newspapers Treehugger / Sanja Kostic I still wouldn't give up entirely on newspaper, even though many people don't read paper ones anymore.
 I go to the local corner store to ask for old papers as firestarter, and I'm allowed to pull them out of the recycling bin.
 Why not use these to wrap gifts, if they're already earmarked for the trash?
 You could get kids to paint them as a craft activity; my mom used to make us potato stamps, like the ones pictured below.
 Foreign language newspapers and comic sections can also make it more fun.
 6. Inside-Out Chip Bags Treehugger / Sanja Kostic This ingenious idea comes via EcoCult.
 It suggests flipping chip bags inside out to reveal their shiny silver side and using that to wrap a small gift (after washing out the salty residue, of course).
 7. Cloth Produce Bags Treehugger / Sanja Kostic Pass on the gift of reusable produce bags by wrapping a present in one.
 Whether it's a store-bought drawstring bag or a simple handmade bag with a ribbon to tie it shut, you can't go wrong with this option.
 (Learn how to make your own bags here.)
 8. Baskets Treehugger / Sanja Kostic Baskets are super cheap at thrift stores and highly practical.
 Buy a basket that suits the size of your gift and the recipient will be able to enjoy it as well.
 9. Children's Artwork Treehugger / Sanja Kostic If you have young kids, then you probably inhabit an art zone.
 Put some of these original paintings to work by turning them into wrapping paper.
 Your kids will be so proud.
 10. Boxes Treehugger / Sanja Kostic Do not overlook the humble box.
 With the amount of online shopping that happens these days, there's a good chance you have a stash of boxes somewhere in the house, awaiting recycling pickup.
 Use these to hold gifts, and dress them up with paint, twine, evergreen boughs, or fabric ribbons.
 11. Clay Flower Pot Treehugger / Sanja Kostic This is a great idea, sustainable and practical.
 Put a gift inside a clay flower pot, decorated if you wish.
 If it comes with a bottom dish for catching water, put this on top as a temporary lid and tie with twine.
 Otherwise, "Set the pot in the center of a large square of fabric.
 Bring the edges up in a bundle over the top of the pot and secure with ribbon or and elastic." (via Inhabitat) 12.
 Don't Wrap Treehugger / Sanja Kostic In the end, my friend decided to forego the wrapping altogether.
 Instead, she's going to do a scavenger hunt and hide presents around the house with clues.
 It sounds like a great alternative and one that will prolong the Christmas morning excitement.